Jon-Eric Sullivan

-Jon-Eric Sullivan (born 1976 or 1977) is an American professional football executive who is the vice president of player personnel for the Green Bay Packers of the National Football League (NFL).
-He played college football for the South Carolina Gamecocks and Gardner–Webb Runnin' Bulldogs and joined the Packers in 2003.
+Jon-Eric Sullivan (born August 10, 1976) an American professional football executive who is the general manager of the Miami Dolphins of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks and Gardner–Webb Runnin' Bulldogs and joined the Green Bay Packers front office in 2003, serving with the team in various capacities until being named general manager of the Dolphins in 2026.

 Early life

 Sullivan was born in 1976 or 1977 in Columbia, South Carolina.
 His father, Jerry Sullivan, was a long-time wide receivers coach in college and the National Football League (NFL).
 He started playing football in third grade and was a wide receiver.
 He first attended Catholic High School in Baton Rouge, Louisiana, where he caught passes from future NFL player Warrick Dunn.
 His father became a coach at Ohio State while Sullivan was at Catholic, and he thus moved in with friends.

 Sullivan's grades declined and his father later enrolled him at Fork Union Military Academy in Virginia, where he played his junior and senior seasons.
 He was asked to begin playing cornerback and earned all-state honors as a junior after leading the state with nine interceptions, in addition to totaling 247 receiving yards.
 He then won all-state honors at wide receiver as a senior.
 He finished his stint at Fork Union with 37 receptions for 771 yards and eight touchdowns, being recruited by several major programs and committing to play college football for the South Carolina Gamecocks.